randa-mu/loops-2025-onlyswaps-workshop/README.md

 1. **Deploy the contracts to Base**

    First, let's build the project again by running `forge build`.
    If we see the `Compiler run successful!` message, we're good to deploy.

    We can deploy the contract by running:
    `forge create src/MyContract.sol:MyContract --rpc-url $BASE_RPC_URL --private-key $PRIVATE_KEY --broadcast --constructor-args $MY_ADDRESS`

-> ![WARNING]
+> [!WARNING]
 > You **must** put --constructor-args as the last argument, or `forge` will ignore all the other args.
 > ... don't ask me who decided that